 13. 244 Million Email Users in The Us

 90% of the email subscribers fall in 15-24 and 45-64.
 85% of US citizens are regular email users.
 93.6% of users are from the 25-44 age group.

 6% of American email users have four or more email accounts.
 People in the US check email more than ten times a day.

 Since most emails are opened using a mobile phone, it is essential to follow a mobile-friendly design.
 Based on statistics, one out of every five business emails is not optimized for mobile phones.

 If the design and layouts are not compatible with mobile phones, people will delete the email before reading the content.

 Well-optimized mobile content can engage more customers to increase the traffic to the business.
 16% of the emails sent are not delivered to the customer inbox due to delivery issues.

 15. 760% Revenue Growth by Email Segmentation

-The most beautiful part of email marketing is its ability to segment customers based on specific parameters such as age, sex, location, purchase history, site page checked, engagement activity, and so forth.
+The best of email marketing is its ability to organize customers based on specific parameters such as age, sex, location, purchase history, site page checked, engagement activity, and so forth.

 16. 42% of Emails Are Opened Using a Mobile Phone